Security roles and privileges

 |None.
 No access is allowed.|

-Web Resource entity.
+Web Resource table.
 For example, without read permissions, a user won't be able to open a form that contains a web resource and will see an error message similar to this: "Missing

 prvReadWebResource privilege."
 More information: Create or edit a security role